Dacia Jogger MPV review

 - Only two ISOFIX points

-Verdict - Is the Dacia Jogger a good car?
+Verdict – is the Dacia Jogger a good car?

 Dacia Jogger models, specs and alternatives

-Top 10 best people carriers and MPVs 2023
+Top 10 best people carriers and MPVs 2024

 Simple as the Jogger itself is, the budget seven-seater’s trim lineup comprises three different versions: Essential, Expression and the range-topping Extreme.
 While Dacia has historically been miserly in providing entry-level models with much equipment, base Essential variants of the Jogger still get body-coloured bumpers, LED headlights, air conditioning, cruise control and rear parking sensors.
 There’s no infotainment display, but there is a phone holder and access to Dacia’s apps; it's a cost-saving, practical solution that’s easy to use.

 Expression adds an impressive spread of equipment.
 There’s a reversing camera, front parking sensors, an electric handbrake and keyless entry – plus an eight-inch infotainment touchscreen with the latest smartphone connectivity.
-Extreme SE seems extravagant by comparison, with its alloy wheels, heated seats and sat nav.
+Extreme seems extravagant by comparison, with its alloy wheels, heated seats and sat nav.

 Extreme is geared towards outdoorsy customers and adds an exclusive Cedar Green paint colour with Copper Brown finishings on the exterior, a unique topographical pattern for the doors and interior trim, and also black alloy wheels.
 It also gets durable upholstery and Dacia’s ‘Extended Grip’ feature which tweaks the car’s stability control system to make it more capable on loose surfaces at the touch of a button.